GSA/digitalgov.gov/content/events/2020/07/2020-07-16-uswds-monthly-call-july-2020.md

 {{< img-right src="uswds-logo" >}}

-This month, Dan Williams, USWDS product lead, and 10x teammates will talk about several newly released USWDS components, including updates to the banner, date picker and form controls.
+This month, Dan Williams, USWDS product lead, will lead a demonstration of several newly released USWDS components, including file input, breadcrumb, tooltip, and the long-awaited date picker.
+We'll also discuss updates to the USWDS gov banner.

 This event is part of a monthly series that takes place on the third Thursday of each month.
 We post the video on Digital.gov shortly after each event.